chridahl/noiseseeker/README.md

 # Noise Seeker

-Noise Seeker is an algorithm which aims at exploring potential order in noise and chaos.
+Noise Seeker is an algorithm which aims at exploring potential order in visual noise and chaos.
 More likely than not this project is utterly useless, but the underlying questions raised are nevertheless interesting:

 - What are the properties of humanly recognizable 'noise'?